 You will learn: how to create a mobile map package (.mmpk) file with a basemap and layers using ArcGIS Pro.

 You can use ArcGIS maps and data even if your application won't have a network connection.
 Uses for offline data include navigation and geocoding using private assets, custom asset locators, and custom road networks.
 One way of preparing data for offline use is by reformatting the maps and layers you want to work with into a Mobile Map Package (.mmpk).
 An .mmpk is a compressed read-only file format which can include basemaps, feature data, map definitions, routing models and a geocoder.
 Maps from an .mmpk can be displayed with a couple of lines of code using the ArcGIS Runtime.
-In this lab, you'll use ArcGIS Pro to create a simple mobile map package of LA County trails and trailheads with a vector tile basemap.
-This package will be utilized in later DevLabs to create apps for offline use.
+In this tutorial, you'll use ArcGIS Pro to create a simple mobile map package of LA County trails and trailheads with a vector tile basemap.
+This package will be utilized in later tutorials to create apps for offline use.

 If you do not have access to ArcGIS Pro, you can download the finished mobile map package here.
 Some ArcGIS Developer subscriptions include ArcGIS Pro.
 You can also start a 60 day free trial of ArcGIS Pro.

 Go to ArcGIS Online and sign in.

 Click Content.
 Once on the Content page, click Add Item > From the web

 Add each of the following layer urls.
 For each layer, select the ArcGIS Server web service type.

 Download the Los Angeles vector tile file (.vtpk) here.